-2018 2019 Percentage of female employees 55% 52%
+2019 2020 Percentage of female employees 52% 64%

-The proportion of women within the Management Committee was 57% in 2019, versus in 44% 2018.
+The proportion of women within the Management Committee was 57% in 2020, stable versus 2019.

 GenSight Biologics does not employ any disabled persons, and will pay an annual financial contribution of €15,045 to the Agefiph, the French public agency that promotes integration into the workplace of disabled people.